jasonbarbee/ansible-cisco-inventory/README.md

 ## Why use this?
 1. You onboard the device once - add it to Ansible inventory.
 No SNMP or discovery guess work.
-2. Automation - Now that device can be automated by Ansible for other things.
+2. Automation - Go ahead and use Ansible for other things.
 3. No data leaves the network other than the CSV.
 4. Easy EOX reports and contract renewal quoting for customers.
 5. Easy IOS version reports for customer.
-6. Walk away with a Cisco integrated deliverable they can access, and you can come back and run the scan any time.
-7. Onboard customers to Cisco Totalcare without expensive Scanners or complicated Collectors.
+6. Onboard customers to Cisco Totalcare without expensive Scanners or complicated Collectors.
-8. Assessment tooling to run mass commands and backups for auditing your network.
+7. Assessment tooling to run mass commands and backups for auditing your network.

 ## Prep work - you need Ansible and NTC-Ansible
 1. Install Ansible